tomroy/mdtable2csv/README.md

 # mdtable2csv (Convert `.md` file to `.csv`)

-This is a command-line server application written in Python that uses the GitHub markdown API to convert a table in `.md` to `.csv`.
+This is a command-line application written in Python that uses the GitHub markdown API to convert a table in `.md` to `.csv`.
 The styles also come directly from GitHub, so you'll know exactly how it will appear.

 ## Motivation